 - The ultimate facts include: _________[list all of the facts in dispute and any other facts that are favorable]_____.

 - These specific facts warrant the reversal of the agency’s proposed action.

 - The following rules or statutes require reversal or modification of the agency’s proposed action (include an explanation of how the alleged facts related to the specific rules or statutes);

 - The relief sought by the petition is to invalidate, quash, or set aside the citation for the reasons cited herein.

-Please provide us with the date, time and location of the administrative hearing.
-The Petition hereby demands a copy of any documents in the possession of the DOH that will be used to support the allegations contained in the citation including any witness list, police reports, audio recording or video recordings, or any written correspondence from any witness in this case.
+Please provide us with the administrative hearing’s date, time, and location.
+The Petition hereby demands a copy of any documents in possession of the DOH that will be used to support the allegations contained in the citation, including any witness list, police reports, audio recordings or video recordings, or any written correspondence from any witness in this case.

 If there is a copy cost to obtain such documents, please let us know the amount and how to make payment.
-Additionally, the Petition will be requesting a subpoena for any witness listed in the supporting documents to force their attendance at the formal review hearing.
+Additionally, the Petition will request a subpoena for any witness listed in the supporting documents to force their attendance at the formal review hearing.